Sisian: Transportation

 The Yerevan-Stepanakert highway (M-2 Motorway) that links Armenia with the Republic of Artsakh is only 6 km northeast of Sisian.
 The Sisian airstrip was opened in 1982 adjacent to the highway.
 The town is connected with the surrounding villages and towns with a network of regional roads, paved through the mountains passes.

 Economy

 The economy of Sisian was greatly boosted with the inauguration of the Vorotan Cascade in the early 1960s.
-Many industrial plants and service firms were opened by the Soviet government, including the production of building materials, reinforced concrete, textile and medical equipments.
+Many industrial plants and service firms were opened by the Soviet government, including the production of building materials, reinforced concrete, textile and medical equipment.
 The industry was enlarged with the foundation of the sewing factory, the Armenian rug production unit, and the dairy products plant.
 Agriculture was also promoted during the Soviet days, with the establishment of many poultry and pig farms.

 Following the independence of Armenia and the resulted economic crisis, most of the industrial and agricultural firms of the Soviet period were forced to close.